ENSTA-U2IS-AI/torch-uncertainty/README.md

 _Torch Uncertainty_ is a package designed to help you leverage uncertainty quantification techniques and make your neural networks more reliable.
 It is based on PyTorch Lightning to handle multi-GPU training and inference and automatic logging through tensorboard.

+---

+This package provides a multi-level API, including:
+- ready-to-train baselines on research datasets, such as CIFAR and ImageNet
+- baselines available for training on your datasets
+- layers available for use in your networks

 ## Installation

 The package can be installed from PyPI or from source.